yeguang-xue/yeguang-xue.github.io/cv.md

 ----

+* 1st Midwest Mechanics of Materials and Structures workshop (Champaign, IL, Aug 26,2015), "*Reversible Adhesion of Shape Memory Relief Structures and its Application in Transfer Printing*".

 ## Research Experiences

 ----

 * Cross-disciplinary Scholars in Science and Technology (CSST) program, University of California, Los Angeles,USA.
 (Advisor: William S. Klug)